nushell/nushell.github.io/commands/docs/help_modules.md

 ```

-search for string in module names and usages
+search for string in module names and descriptions
 ```nu
 > help modules --find my-module